alecthomas/gometalinter/README.md

 - [ineffassign](https://github.com/gordonklaus/ineffassign/blob/master/list) - Detect when assignments to *existing* variables are not used.
 - [interfacer](https://github.com/mvdan/interfacer) - Suggest narrower interfaces that can be used.
 - [unconvert](https://github.com/mdempsky/unconvert) - Detect redundant type conversions.
+- [goconst](https://github.com/jgautheron/goconst) - Finds repeated strings that could be replaced by a constant.

 Disabled by default (enable with `--enable=<linter>`):